Observability

 - SIEM forwarding — for the audit-event side.

-- Audit logging — the queryable event log.
+- Audit logging — the queryable audit log.